expln/metamath-lamp/docs/guide.md

 So if you hover an iteractive item, in most cases the tool will provide a brief explanation of what that item does.
 You don't need to memorize this user guide!

+This software works on many different systems which have different conventions.
+On some Macintosh keyboards the "Enter" key is instead labelled "Return" and the "Alt" key is instead labelled "Opt" or "Option".
+On a touchscreen (like a smartphone), a quick touch and release on a control is the same as a left click.
+Metamath-lamp has some actions that are quickly accessed using Alt+left click (hold down the Alt aka Opt key, and while holding it use left click)..

 ## Simple demo: Proving that 2 + 2 = 4